 “I am Sara and my daughter, Eleni, 16, has Down’s syndrome.
 As I am old, I worry about her future.
 Our culture hides children with disabilities.
 There are no training facilities in the region for children like Eleni.
 With training she will be able to earn an income, be independent and avoid begging on the streets or worse.
 Many girls who cannot earn a living are forced into early marriages.
 Luckily, my daughter goes to a wonderful school, the Nicholas Robinson School.
 She has reached her academic limit but I hope that she will stay on at NRS as they open a new Center for students like her.”

-Rainbows4Children (R4C), an independent Swiss foundation, has since 2005 improved the lives of more than 1,000 children aged 4-18 at the Nicholas Robinson School (NRS) in Northern Ethiopia.
+Rainbows4Children (R4C), an independent foundation, registered in Switzerland and the UK, and has since 2005 improved the lives of more than 1,000 children aged 4-18 at the Nicholas Robinson School (NRS) in Northern Ethiopia.
 Its focus is to educate disadvantaged children – mainly of disabled veterans of the civil war whose disabilities such as limb-loss have held their families in extreme poverty.
 The NRS is already assessed as the best school in the region.

 The project objective is to get disadvantaged and special needs children into decent work.
 The goal is to establish the Nicolas Youth and Adult Learning Center (The Center) in 2017 resulting in 1800 children employed by 2021.
 This pioneering project, the only one in the region, will serve young people with disabilities or the academically less strong.
 Feedback/market research from local enterprises has identified the garment and hotel/catering industries as high priority employment sectors.
 Our vision is to ensure that in the future children with special needs will find decent work, will no longer be hidden away from society, forced into early marriage or obliged to do degrading work.